 By reaching this conclusion, this supervisor is likely making a fundamental attribution error.
 Indeed, many of us are prone to making this error – because we often attribute people’s behavior to ‘the way they are’, rather than to ‘the situation they are in.’

 Confirmation bias emerges when the supervisor seeks to validate his existing beliefs by looking for supporting evidence.
-When seeking this information, the supervisor will tend to look for evidence that confirms that his conclusion is true – rather than pursuing information that could prove his view is false.
+When seeking this information, the supervisor will tend to look for evidence that confirms that his conclusion is true – rather than pursuing information that could prove his view is inaccurate.
 In a culture of compliance, the supervisor obtains this supporting evidence through mostly cursory methods.
 These include:

 - making observations only after an event has occurred